corndeladmin/tech-docs/src/js/async-await.md

 ## Understanding the problem

-Whlist Javascript reads the lines in order, it will skip ahead if possible and execute each line it reads as soon as it can.
+Whilst Javascript reads the lines in order, it will skip ahead if possible and execute each line it reads as soon as it can.

 ```js